pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 ## v1.6.29

-Improved reliability of Elastic Runtime.
 Patches CVE-2016-4468.
 Additional info can be found at https://pivotal.io/security.

 ## v1.6.28 Patch